svtsv01/qudit/DOCUMENTATION.md

 ## Features

 - **Qudit Support**: Work with qudits of any dimension.
-- **Generalized Gates**: Implementations of qudit versions of common quantum gates:
+- **Generalized Qudit Gates**: Implementations of qudit versions of common quantum gates:
   - Pauli-X Gate
   - Pauli-Z Gate
   - Hadamard Gate
   - Controlled-NOT Gate
+  - Pi-Over-Eight Gate (or T Gate)
+  - Phase Gate
 - **Circuit Utilities**: Functions to build and manipulate circuits with qudits, including a versatile `create_circuit` function.
 - **Measurement and Simulation**: Support for measuring qudits and simulating qudit circuits using Cirq's simulator.